-At SMTOWN Museum, you can explore the archives that follow the traces of SM artists.
+At SMTOWN Museum, as a K-pop fan you can explore the archives that follow the traces of SM artists.
 It is a space dedicated to SM celebrities, and you can even interact with them via virtual reality!
 There is a space where you can learn how albums are produced.
 The museum also has an open studio where they hold live broadcasts.
 Your favorite SM artist hosts these, and even audience participation is allowed.

 It is a space that offers the primary goods that utilize the portraits and the related logos of various celebrities, alongside items that artists wear ordinarily or on television.
-It is also a space that gives you a chance to experience celebrities’ lifestyle in your everyday life, through artists with a global fashion sense or through brand collaborations.
+It is also a space that gives K-pop fans a chance to experience celebrities’ lifestyle in your everyday life, through artists with a global fashion sense or through brand collaborations.